m4n-group/AASTUGRAM/README.md

 	All the Tables are to be found on the attached .sql files Name of the Database: - aastugram
 Password: -
-For login use email:- estifmitiku@gmail.com
-For password use :- ayeleayele
+For login into main page use email:- estifmitiku@gmail.com For password use :- ayeleayele
 In php mailer, set the email to antzemz@gmail.com and password as Michaelgashaw66@ Since the RAR file was too big, we had to separate the Resources from the functional Interface so we've sent two different RAR files - Apps and Resources - add them to